 - Liverpool International Music Festival (July/August): Sefton Park again.
 Free, massive, and eclectic.

-- Brazilica (July): Carnival parade through the city center.
-Loud, colorful, slightly chaotic.
+- Brazilica (July): Carnival parade through the city centre.
+Loud, colourful, slightly chaotic.

 A word of warning: Summer weekends mean crowds at Beatles attractions and match days turn the city red (Liverpool FC) or blue (Everton).
 Book restaurants in advance.
 The good places fill up fast.